 The data collected from marketing is used for performing value analysis in ascertaining the attributes and features in the product that is in demand at maximum & minimum.
 The maximum demanded attributes should be projected more towards the customer and the minimum or the unused features should be removed/reduced.
 The values for which the customer is willing to pay is the critical ones and everything else is irrelevant.

 For instance, the table below represents the product features of a kit with its respective value rating.
 Final rating values are mean of survey data collected from 50 users (Top Management).
 As we can see, the users gave much preference to AIS compliance, Fuel economy, Serviceability and durability.
 Other features like weight, accessibility and cost are considered secondary.
 The survey also revealed that the users are least concerned about aesthetics.
 This helped in reducing the heavy unnecessary cost that went into painting the kit for aesthetics.

 By teardown we mean analysis in detail, be it a process, technique, product or the ideas.
 Generally, vehicle teardown is necessary to understand the offerings of other competitors that are selling their products with what features, what quality and at what cost.
 But, that’s not where the activity ends, we have to see beyond what is obvious and visible that includes capturing the design philosophy of the competitor.

 For an OEM, we benchmarked its product with several competitor products.
 All the competitor products were torn down to last level and other than a few obvious observations, it was found that one of the OEM’s had a modular design philosophy.
 That particular OEM had various products from different segments which utilized the same set of modules to manufacture them.

 We suggested a similar methodology to our client which resulted in success with numbers as shown below.

-We have a well-setup lab with bays that can disassemble multiple vehicles in parallel without compromising information security.
+For providing Value Engineering Solutions we have setup a vehicle teardown lab with bays that can disassemble multiple vehicles in parallel without compromising information security.